 The gastropub menu is thoroughly thought-out by head chef Michael Nunn – and we’d be remiss if we didn’t tell you the chicken liver parfait brings bar snacks back again, and again.

-With its old-world charm giving onto modern glass and steel, it could never be accused of not having something for everyone.
+With its old-world charm giving onto modern glass and steel, Collins Quarter could never be accused of not having something for everyone.

 We do not seek or accept payment from the cafes, restaurants, bars and shops listed in the Directory – inclusion is at our discretion.
 Venue profiles are written by independent freelancers paid by Broadsheet.